 However, while footfall is up, box office receipts have actually fallen this year.
 For the first six months of 2018, total takings were down 2%, to £665.8m, on the previous year.
 By the end of September, takings had reached £1bn, which is 1% behind the 2017 mark at the same point.
 In recent years, total UK box office gross receipts have consistently hit record-breaking levels.
 In 2008, the figure was £821m, rising to a new record of £1.4bn in 2017, though that trend now looks set to slow down.

-This can be at least partially explained by the increased popularity of promotions such as Meerkat Movies, each redemption of which counts for two admissions and only one ticket sale.
+This can be at least partially explained by the increased popularity of discounted ticketing initiatives such as Vue’s pricing, Cineworld’s Unlimited offer, and Meerkat Movies.